 - Download the Accelerated Student Form and have your high school principal or his/her designee sign to recommend you for college-level studies.

 You also must see that all documents specified above are submitted to the Admissions Office at the East Broad Campus, in Gadsden, AL.

 Dual-Enrollment Students are high school students who have been approved to enroll for dual credit (college and high school) in a Gadsden State course while they are still attending high school.
 To be admitted for enrollment at Gadsden State as a Dual-Enrollment Student, you must:

-- and have both the high school principal and the local superintendent of education sign the form.
+- Have both the high school principal and the local superintendent of education sign the form

 Returning Students either were previously admitted to Gadsden State but never enrolled or were once enrolled in Gadsden State courses but have not attended for one or more semesters (excluding summer semester) since their last attendance.